 Approximately 20 to 30% of HIV-infected adults in the United States have serologic evidence of prior infection with Toxoplasma gondii.
 In contrast, Toxoplasma infection occurs in up to 80% of the general population in France and among persons in certain regions of Africa.
 Because Toxoplasma encephalitis nearly always represents reactivation disease in HIV-infected patients, knowledge of Toxoplasma serostatus can prove extremely useful when evaluating an HIV-infected person with a brain mass lesion, though it does not establish or exclude the diagnosis.
 In addition, Toxoplasma serostatus can identify persons who should receive prophylaxis for Toxoplasma encephalitis.
 Patients without prior exposure to Toxoplasma should receive counseling on ways to reduce the risk of Toxoplasma infection, most importantly by avoiding contact with cat feces and by not eating undercooked red meat.
 Although other parasitic infections, such as cryptosporidiosis, isosporiasis, and microsporidiosis, can cause significant disease in HIV-infected persons, routine serologic tests for these pathogens are not recommended.

 Skin testing with histoplasmin and serologic testing for prior infection with Histoplasma capsulatum do not predict subsequent development of histoplasmosis in HIV-infected persons, and thus these tests are not recommended.
 Histoplasma antigen tests are useful for the diagnosis of histoplasmosis in patients presenting with a compatible clinical syndrome, but have no role in routine screening.
 Similarly, skin testing with coccidioidin and serologic testing for prior infection with Coccidioides immitis are not recommended.
-Routine serologic or antigen testing for infection with Cryptococcus neoformans is also not recommended.
-The serum cryptococcal antigen test is used for diagnosis of acute cryptococcal disease, and should not be used for routine screening.
+Although routine serologic or antigen testing of all HIV-infected persons for infection with Cryptococcus neoformans is not recommended, some experts now recommend testing for serum cryptococcal antigen in patients with a CD4 count of 100 cells/mm3 or less; if the serum cryptococcal antigen test is positive, the patient should undergo evaluation for cryptococcal meninigitis.
 Serologic testing or antigen testing for prior infection with Candida species is not recommended.
 Exposure to Candida is universal and cannot be prevented.